SliceFL/SliceFL.github.io/_pages/publication.md

 ### How to cite

-*For each paper we provide the proper BibTeX entry, that can be used to refer the chosen publication.*
+*For each paper, we provide the proper BibTeX entry, that can be used to refer to the chosen publication.*